kubernetes-sigs/bom/README.md

   -f, --file strings                  list of files to include
       --format string                 format of the document (supports json, tag-value) (default "json") -h, --help                          help for generate
-      --ignore strings                list of regexp patterns to ignore when scanning directories -i, --image strings                 list of images
+      --ignore strings                list of gitignore-style patterns to ignore when scanning directories -i, --image strings                 list of images
-      --image-archive strings         list of docker archive tarballs to include in the manifest --license-list-version string   version of the SPDX list to use (or 'latest') --name string                   name for the document, in contrast to URLs, intended for humans -n, --namespace string              an URI that serves as namespace for the SPDX doc --no-gitignore                  don't use exclusions from .gitignore files
+      --image-archive strings         list of docker archive tarballs to include in the manifest --license-list-version string   version of the SPDX license list to record in the document (default "v3.28.0") --name string                   name for the document, in contrast to URLs, intended for humans -n, --namespace string              an URI that serves as namespace for the SPDX doc --no-gitignore                  don't use exclusions from .gitignore files